LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Canonicity: Reduced with efficient algorithm

-We now give a proof of \autoref{thm:node-canonicity-strong}, which states that LIMDDs are canonical. \begin{lemma}[Node canonicity] For each $n$-qubit state vector $\ket{\phi}$, there exists a unique reduced Pauli-\limdd $L$ with root node $v_L$ such that $\ket{v_L} \simeq \ket{\phi}$. \end{lemma}
+We now give a proof of \autoref{thm:node-canonicity-strong}, which states that reduced LIMDDs are canonical. \begin{theorem}[Node canonicity] For each $n$-qubit quantum state $\ket{\phi}$, there exists a unique reduced Pauli-\limdd $L$ with root node $v_L$ such that $\ket{v_L} \simeq \ket{\phi}$. \end{theorem}

 \begin{proof}